linuxpham/etoolsuit/INSTALL.md

 Installation
 ============

-"Etool" is distributed both as binaries (Linux and OS X) and as source codes.
+"EtoolSuit" is distributed both as binaries (Linux and OS X) and as source codes.
-If you build "Etool" from source codes, you have to install it before usage.
+If you build "EtoolSuit" from source codes, you have to install it before usage.

 Building from the Source Code
 -----------------------------